Very often parents ask me:” why is my child fighting sleep”? So, today I would like to share with you the four top reasons causing these struggles.

 You want him to go to bed happy?
 Delay all these excitements!

-Don’t allow him seeing that parent if the nap is just a few minutes away!
+Don’t allow him to see that parent if the nap is just a few minutes away!

 Don’t keep your child in areas full of toys and lights if you want him to nap!
 Instead, take him to boring places!

-Don’t excite him with TV cartoons just before the bed!
+Don’t excite him with TV cartoons just before bed!